luque-gh/newman/README.md

 ### FIRING/BLANK/SHORT OUT Cycle
 The first phase is **FIRING** which enable both mosfets to energise the coil through the battery bank.
 After that, the **BLANK** phase begins and cut the supply energy from the batteries, collapsing the field from the coil.
-The **BLANK** phase only ends when the voltage difference in the coil is above the reverse zener voltage.
+The **BLANK** phase only ends when the voltage difference in the coil is above the reverse zener voltage (>400V).
 When this voltage is achieved, the **SHORT OUT** begins.
-After that, a new **FIRING** phase begins reconnecting the battery bank to the coil.
+After that, a new **FIRING** phase begins reconnecting the battery bank to the coil again.

 The cycle is activated in the range 135° to 225° and determined by the printed part **Commutator-Disc-90Deg**.
 Each activation range requires an independent coil and circuit.
 In the test setup and videos, only one coil is used, but it is possibile to use two coils and activate in the range -45° to 45° as well.